ObjectBox Sync Connector Setup

 --mongo-db test-db

 This enables the Sync server running within the container to access the MongoDB instance running on the host system.
-Note, it only works on Windows and macOS.
+Note: it only works on Windows and macOS, but not on Linux.

-Alternatively, configure the MongoDB connection in the Sync Server configuration file (see Sync Server Configuration).
+Alternatively, configure the MongoDB connection in the Sync Server configuration file (see Configuration).
 In your sync-server-config.json, add a new mongoDb node which contains key/value pairs for MongoDB specific configuration attributes:

 {